 Clinical evaluation of individuals and of cohorts of individuals with autism has also provided a different type of (strong) evidence that genetic factors underlie some forms of autism.
 Here, too, study designs vary but clinical evaluation using tools such as chromosomal microarray analysis, candidate gene analysis, and whole exome or whole genome sequencing have revealed strong associations between various genetic syndromes that, in turn, have a propensity for an association with autism.
 Some cytogenetic examples include trisomy 21 (Down syndrome) and deletions of chromosome 15q11-q13, chromosome 16p11.2, and chromosome 22q13.
 Some monogenic (single gene) conditions associated with autism include Fragile X syndrome, tuberous sclerosis, neurofibromatosis, and mutations of the CHD8, ARID1B, SHANK3 and SCN1A genes.

 More than a hundred single-gene causes of autism are now described, most of which are uncommon or frankly rare.
 Numerous chromosomal etiologies are also known, some of which are gross chromosomal abnormalities that are readily observable by conventional light microscopy, but many of which are submicroscopic and require higher resolution techniques for their detection, such as chromosomal copy number deletion or duplication variants.
 For both single-gene and chromosomal etiologies, both inherited and de novo (or newly occurring) mutations are described.
 It is also now apparent that there are probably hundreds of genes that when mutated can cause a very small increase in the likelihood of an autistic phenotype, although the identities of these genes are not currently known.
-Depending on the population of individuals with autism who are evaluated and the specific investigations that are carried out, evaluations of known autism genes and of cytogenetic anomalies disclose the etiological basis or a major contributory factor in the etiology of autism in about 10-30% of cases, with higher diagnostic yields, noted when newer diagnostic tools such as chromosomal microarray analysis and whole exome or whole genome sequencing are used.
+Depending on the population of individuals with autism who are evaluated and the specific investigations that are carried out, evaluations of known autism genes and of cytogenetic anomalies disclose the etiological basis or a major contributory factor in the etiology of autism in about 10-30% of cases, with higher diagnostic yields noted when newer diagnostic tools such as chromosomal microarray analysis and whole exome or whole genome sequencing are used.

 In discussing genetic dimensions of autism, the media also not uncommonly associate the notion of “genetic” with “predetermined.”
 This, too, is an oversimplification in several regards.
-First, the clinical course of many genetic conditions can be altered, especially if diagnosed early, by the appropriate clinical intervention.
+First, the clinical course of many genetic conditions can be altered, especially if diagnosed early, by an appropriate clinical intervention.
 Few examples of genetically mediated forms of autism that dramatically respond to medical intervention are currently known.
-Persons with untreated phenylketonuria develop a severe intellectual disability and, sometimes, autism; they can have normal lives with normal cognition and behavior if a phenylalanine-restricted diet is instituted very early in life.
+Persons with untreated phenylketonuria develop severe intellectual disability and, sometimes, autism; they can have normal lives with normal cognition and behavior if a phenylalanine-restricted diet is instituted very early in life.
 PKU, then, is an example of a medically treatable genetic form of autism; the abnormal genotype for PKU is not definitively determinative of an autistic condition as it can be prevented by modification of the diet.
 Early implementation of appropriate behavioral and educational interventions is thought to be very helpful in many instances, although data on such approaches to therapy with respect to many genetically delineated forms of autism are limited.
 Second, and as noted above, it is clear that there must be forms of autism that have both genetic and non-genetic determinants.
-In such cases, it is likely that in some cases the genetic factors by themselves would be insufficient to alone be determinative of an autistic phenotype.
+In such cases it is likely that in some cases the genetic factors by themselves would be insufficient to alone be determinative of an autistic phenotype.
 This, then, holds the promise that the recognition and modification of the non-genetic factors might mitigate or even prevent the development of the autism.

 The Role of the Environment